peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Certain_Algebraic_Numbers></a>
 #### Certain Algebraic Numbers

-An _algebraic number_ is a real number that can be a solution of a polynomial with rational coefficients.
-In that case, the number is a _root_ of that polynomial.

 A method to sample a probability equal to a polynomial's root appears in a French-language article by Penaud and Roques (2002)<sup>[**(31)**](#Note31)</sup>.
 The following is an implementation of that method, using the discussion in the paper's section 1 and Algorithm 2, and incorporates a correction to Algorithm 2.
 The algorithm takes a polynomial as follows:

 - It has the form _P_(_x_) = _a_\[0\]\*_x_<sup>0</sup> + _a_\[1\]\*_x_<sup>1</sup> + ... + _a_\[_n_\]\*_x_<sup>_n_</sup>, where _a_\[_i_\], the _coefficients_, are all rational numbers.
 - It equals 0 (has a _root_) at exactly one point on [0, 1].

 And the algorithm returns 1 with probability equal to the root, and 0 otherwise.
+The root _R_ is known as an _algebraic number_ because it satisfies the polynomial equation _P_(_R_) = 0.
+The algorithm follows.

 1. Set _r_ to 0 and _d_ to 2.
 2. Do the following process repeatedly, until this algorithm returns a value: